-Do you have some questions about what Early Learning Centres are all about?
-Melbourne Girls Grammar (MGGS) Early Learning Centre share their responses to the most pressing question parents ask.
+Early Learning staff at Melbourne Girls Grammar share their responses to the most pressing questions parents ask about Early Learning Centres (ELC).

 1. What are the advantages of an all-girls Early Learning environment?